higherpass/jetson-nano-ha-mqtt/README.md

 * Docker container
 * Add Inferences
   * SegNet
-  * Each inference should have a MQTT camera to render the image
-  * Each inference should have a MQTT text sensor to display the results
+  * depthNet
 * Add more sensors
-* Add a MQTT switch to enable/disable the camera
+* Add a MQTT switch to enable/disable the cameras
-* Add a MQTT switch to enable/disable the camera motion sensor
+* Add a MQTT switch to enable/disable the camera inferences
 * Add a MQTT switch to enable/disable the inferences
 * Add a MQTT button to shutdown the Jetson
 * Add a MQTT button to reboot the Jetson